BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_11.md

 Talk to a woman for *5 Persim Berries*.
 Pick up the *Hyper Potion*.
 To the right, enter a building to get a *Sun Stone*.
 Further to the right, enter the tall apartment building.
 Donate $850 to a woman inside a few times to get a *Rare Candy*.
 There is also a *Moon Ball* and hidden *Ether* and *Dusk Ball* here.
 There is a salon down from here that sells $3500 haircuts for friendship.

-Outside during the day, talk to a woman in the southwest side of Central Square and attempt to help her cross the street.
-Talk to the driver to the left to get the first *SPU Parcel* for a delivery sidequest!

 Enter the Central Building at the top of the map.
 The EV Center is here should you choose to use it (though the Power Items make it obsolete).
-Talk to Rhodea here.

-**Relationship Point Choices**:
-- What's the Central Building? (+1 Rhodea)
-- Were you close with Rune?
-(Neutral)
-- No questions.
-(Neutral)

-Talk to the group outside, you'll eventually get to have a 2v2 against Risa Raider.

-!battle(["Risa Raider",:POPSTAR,1], "City Field")

-What in the world is that Jigglypuff...
-Anyways, you don't strictly need to win this one.
+We can talk to Rhodea to continue the story, but we will explore the city a bit more first.

 ### District of Hope